MyBord/mybord-server/docs/deployment.md

 and there you can see the database credentials needed to populate the dev.env and test.env files, if necessary.

-### B. Deploying our node.js application to Heroku
+### A. Deploying our node.js application to Heroku

 In order to deploy our node.js application to Heroku, make sure you do the following:

-1. Make sure all of the necessary instances listed in ['managing out instances'](#a-managing-our-instances) have been created.
+1. Make sure all of the necessary instances listed in ['managing out instances'](#ii-managing-our-instances) have been created.
 2. Add the production heroku app as a git repository.
 Do this by going to the production heroku app in the heroku dashbord, click on the settings tab, copying the 'Heroku git URL', and running